-In our home, we recently installed a new, comfortable, plush carpet.
+In your home, I recently installed a new, comfortable, plush carpet.
 It really helps the house seem cozier, especially in the winter!
 However, keeping it clean is a necessary and frequent task.
 Aside from regular cleaning and steaming, it does need a little more attention.
 This is when baking soda comes in handy.

 Do you want to know how to use baking soda as a carpet cleaner?
-We have all of the greatest hints, techniques, and strategies to share with you.
+I have all of the greatest hints, techniques, and strategies to shave with you.

 This post may contain affiliate links.
 Full disclosure here.